alfredprah/ds_case_team_5/README.md

-# SNF Case Study  - Team 5
+# Team 5 | Case Studies in Data Science

-DS-5360: Case Studies in Data Science
+Fall 2020, Vanderbilt MSDS (DS-5360)

 This repository contains work for two separate projects as part of DS-5360, Fall 2020.
 This root directory contains the `requirements.txt` to install any required Python packages.